sugaryourcoffee/secondhand/doc/design_notes.md

 users\_controller            | admin    | all
 users\_controller            | operator | show
 users\_controller            | user     | new, create, edit, update, show, register\_list, deregister\_list, print\_address\_labels

+From an access rights point of view we generally want to restrict every access to root only.
+Then we white list for each controller that needs less restrictive access rights which actions don't need admin access.
+Then we specify access rigths for registered users, correct users and admins.
+A correct user is one that is associated to a model.
+E.g. a user has a list.
+Only the user of the list may change attributes of the list.

+The access rigths are checked in each of the controllers.

+As the access right is a critical issue we write specs to check the correct behaviour for each role.

 Menu
 ----